cashto/icfp2021/README.md

 ## Results

-* Lightning round, 60 of 78 problems solved, rank somewhere between 40-50 of ~110 teams.
+* Lightning round, 60 of 78 problems solved, rank 50 of 137 teams.
-* Standard round, 97 of 132 problems solved, rank somewhere between 60-70 of ~160 teams.
+* Standard round, 97 of 132 problems solved, rank 65 of 160 teams.

 I didn't have time to solve every problem, so I priortized problems with high 'minimal dislikes' (ie, no team had solved it perfectly or even near-perfectly).
 I had quite a few unsolved problems when a trivial solution could have